 This article details the steps to set up SCCM Cloud Management Gateway role.
 SCCM CMG provides a simple way to manage Configuration Manager clients on the internet.

-You can use this cloud management gateway implementation guide to install and configure CMG.
-Setting up the CMG (cloud management gateway) is straightforward in SCCM.
+You can use this implementation guide to install and configure CMG in your setup.
+Setting up the cloud management gateway is straightforward in SCCM, and thanks to Microsoft for simplifying the deployment.

 You deploy CMG as a cloud service in Microsoft Azure.
-The best thing about SCCM CMG setup is you don’t need to expose your on-premises infrastructure to the internet.
-Your Management Points are not exposed to internet when you use CMG.
+The best thing about implementing CMG is you don’t need to expose your on-premises infrastructure to the internet.
+When using CMG, your Management Points are not at risk when they’re facing the internet.

-In this guide, we will understand what is SCCM CMG, how to set up and configure CMG and CMG log files for troubleshooting.
+In this guide, we will understand what SCCM CMG is and how to set up and configure CMG and CMG log files for troubleshooting.

 What is SCCM Cloud Management Gateway?